-The Delta Platinum Business Amex has a $250 annual fee (see rates and fees), but that outlay comes with a nice welcome offer of 60,000 bonus miles, 5,000 Medallion Qualification Miles (MQMs) and a $100 statement credit after you spend $3,000 in purchases in the first three months after opening the account.
+The Delta Platinum Business Amex has a $250 annual fee (see rates and fees), but that outlay comes with a limited time welcome offer of 95,000 bonus miles after you spend $4,000 in purchases in the first three months after opening the account.

 You’ll also rack up 3 miles for every dollar spent on eligible Delta purchases and on purchases made directly with hotels.
 For business owners who tend to make large purchases, you can earn 1.5 miles per dollar on single eligible purchases of $5,000 or more (that’s an extra half point per dollar), up to 50,000 additional miles per year.

 Business owners willing to pay the card’s $550 annual fee (see rates and fees) for the privilege of Delta Sky Club access should consider the Delta Reserve Business Amex.
-This card offers a 60,000-mile welcome bonus along with 10,000 Medallion Qualification Miles (MQMs) and a $100 statement credit after you spend $4,000 in purchases in the first three months after account opening.
+Right now, this card offers 100,000 bonus miles after you spend $6,000 in purchases in the first three months after opening the account.

 Like its personal counterpart, the most notable perk of the Delta Reserve Business Amex is complimentary Delta Sky Club and Amex Centurion Lounge access when flying on a same-day Delta flight.
 Outright membership to Delta’s network of Sky Club lounges is $545 annually, so if that’s of utmost importance to you as a businessperson, you’re better off holding this card than buying a membership.